odioski/wikiSpyder/README.md

 Donations are accepted here:    PAYPAL  |   If you'd like to remain TOTALLY anonymous it's completely UNDERSTOOD by me.
 Such proceeds are accepted here:  BITCOIN WALLET

+If you would like to see additional features added or have a suggestion, you can send me a note: score+@bookmotives.com